Millstream Chichester National Park: Camping

 Camping is available at Miliyanha and Stargazers campgrounds.
 Miliyanha has a camp kitchen, toilets and generators are allowed.
 It has some shade in the mornings and afternoon.
 Stargazers is a more open site and generators are not permitted.
 A gas BBQ and toilets are provided.
 Both campgrounds are suitable for tent camping up to very large caravans and motorhomes, and can be accessed by two-wheel drive vehicles in good weather.
 Information concerning road conditions can be obtained from the Shire of Ashburton.

-Snake Creek Campground has been closed to campers since 2011; Crossing Pool has been closed to campers since 2013 due to safety issues concerning a drop in water levels and tree death.
+Snake Creek Campground has been closed to campers since 2011, and Crossing Pool has been closed to campers since 2013 due to safety issues concerning a drop in water levels and tree death.